openconfig/featureprofiles/feature/policy_forwarding/encapsulation/otg_tests/decap_gre_ipv4/README.md

     *  Configure static routes for destination IPV4-DST2 and IPV6-DST2 towards ATE Port 2.

 3. Policy-Based Forwarding:
-    *  Rule 1: Match GRE traffic with destination DECAP-DST and decapsulate.
+    *  Rule 1: Match GRE traffic with destination DECAP-DST using destination-address-prefix-set and decapsulate.
     *  Rule 2: Match all other traffic and forward (no decapsulation).
-    *  Apply a policy with the following rules to the ingress interface.
+    *  Apply the defined policy with to the ingress ATE Port 1 interface.

-    **TODO:** OC model does not have provision to apply decap policy to network-instance level does not exist.
-Needs clarification and/or definition by vendors.
+    **TODO:** OC model does not have a provision to apply decap policy at the network-instance level for traffic destined to device loopback interface (see Cisco CLI config exepmt below).
+Needs clarification and/or augmentation by vendors if required.

+    ```
+    vrf-policy
+      vrf default address-family ipv4 policy type pbr input DECAP-POLICY
+    ```

 ### PF-1.3.1: GRE Decapsulation of IPv4 traffic
+-  Push DUT configuration.

 Traffic:
 -  Generate GRE-encapsulated traffic from ATE Port 1 with destinations matching DECAP-DST.
 -  Inner IPv4 destination should match IPV4-DST1.